 The Menopause Exchange quarterly newsletter is available via email for free.
 Sign up on our website, www.menopause-exchange.co.uk.
 Find us on Facebook and Twitter (@MenopauseExch).

 For more information, call 020 8420 7245, e-mail firstname.lastname@example.org or write to The Menopause Exchange at PO Box 205, Bushey, Herts WD23 1ZS.

 1. The Menopause Exchange was launched in June 1999.

-3. The founder and director of The Menopause Exchange is Norma Goldman, a pharmacist with a Master’s degree in health promotion.
-She gives talks on the menopause to employees in the workplace and hospitals, women and women’s groups, healthcare professionals, GP practices, organisations, health clubs and at exhibitions.
-Her daughter, Victoria, the editor of the newsletter, is an experienced health journalist with a BSc. degree in Biomedical Science and a Master’s degree in Science Communication.
+3. The founder and director of The Menopause Exchange is Norma Goldman.
+Norma has a pharmacy degree and a Master’s degree in health promotion.
+She gives webinars, talks and workshops on the menopause to employees in the workplace including hospitals, women’s groups, healthcare professionals, GP practices, organisations, companies and at exhibitions and is now hosting her own webinars.
+Her daughter, Victoria Goldman, the editor of the newsletter, is an experienced health journalist, editor and proofreader, with a BSc. degree in Biomedical Science and a Master’s degree in Science Communication.

 5. All press enquiries to Norma Goldman on 020 8420 7245.

 This press release was distributed by ResponseSource Press Release Wire on behalf of The Menopause Exchange in the following categories: Health, Medical & Pharmaceutical, for more information visit https://pressreleasewire.responsesource.com/about.